2314772/CS220AU-DP/README.md

 1. continuously update the Tasks and Log headings to reflect your progress
 2. read through content management aspects of the website
 3. existential risks interdisciplinary literature review
-4. add image/photo of mindmap
+4. add image/photo of mindmap to read me file
-5. write the first draft of my introduction to the essay
+5. write the completed first draft of my introduction to the essay

 ## Log